 EcoWatch is a long-time leader in environmental news.
 Founded in 2005 as an Ohio-based environmental newspaper, today we are a digital platform still dedicated to publishing quality, science-based content on environmental issues, causes, and solutions.
 While we’ve grown from a grassroots newspaper of 80,000 print copies to a site with a digital audience of more than two million monthly readers, we are still committed to our founding principle: creating a sustainable future.

 Our goal is to empower readers to make informed, environmentally-conscious decisions that support a sustainable future for everyone.
 Through trustworthy environmental news, solution-based guides, and responsible product reviews, we want to help both the newly-concerned citizen and the veteran environmental activist be part of the solution every single day.
 Our hope is that we can help everyone become engaged, adopt sustainable practices, and support environmental policies.

 We believe that our choices are a powerful force, and that together we can make better choices to create a better future for the planet, for wildlife, and for humanity.

 Irma joined the EcoWatch team in August 2015.
 She holds a Master’s degree and Bachelor’s degree from the E.W.
 Scripps School of Journalism at Ohio University in Athens, Ohio.
 She is a member of Kappa Tau Alpha – a national honor society of journalism.

-She specialized in political science at Ohio University.
-She is passionate about coming together as a collective unit for the planet, in order to restore this Earth back to its natural state of balance and unity.
+She is passionate about coming together as a collective unit for the planet, in order to restore Earth back to its natural state of balance and unity.
 In her spare time, Irma enjoys hikes with her dog Myla, riding her bike, and paddleboarding during Cleveland’s summers.

 He was a staff writer for The Atlanta Journal and Constitution, and a contributor to Flagpole Magazine and Georgia Magazine.